bitovi/github-actions-deploy-efs-volume/README.md

 | `aws_efs_sg_id` | SG ID for the EFS Volume. |
 | `aws_vpc_id` | VPC ID if a VPC was created. |
 <br/>

+## Note about resource identifiers

+Most resources will contain the tag `${GITHUB_ORG_NAME}-${GITHUB_REPO_NAME}-${GITHUB_BRANCH_NAME}`, some of them, even the resource name after.
+We limit this to a 60 characters string because some AWS resources have a length limit and short it if needed.

+We use the kubernetes style for this.
+For example, kubernetes -> k(# of characters)s -> k8s.
+And so you might see some compressions are made.

+For some specific resources, we have a 32 characters limit.
+If the identifier length exceeds this number after compression, we remove the middle part and replace it for a hash made up from the string itself.

+### S3 buckets naming

+Buckets names can be made of up to 63 characters.
+If the length allows us to add -tf-state, we will do so.
+If not, a simple -tf will be added.

 ## Contributing
 We would love for you to contribute to [`bitovi/github-actions-deploy-efs-volume`](hhttps://github.com/bitovi/github-actions-deploy-efs-volume).
 [Issues](https://github.com/bitovi/github-actions-deploy-efs-volume/issues) and [Pull Requests](https://github.com/bitovi/github-actions-deploy-efs-volume/pulls) are welcome!